Quick 9: Less could lead to more for FedEx Cup playoffs

 8. Poults' resurgence

-From nearly losing his PGA Tour earlier this year to playing some good golf, England's Ian Poulter has been on a mini-roll of late.
-He contended for a time at The Open before a tie for 11th and on Sunday, he finished tied for third at the Canadian Open, his second top-3 of the season.
-He's played five straight weeks but is not eligible for this week's WGC-Bridgestone.
+From nearly losing his PGA Tour card earlier this year to playing some good golf, England's Ian Poulter has been on a mini-roll of late.
+He contended for a time at The Open before tying for 11th, and on Sunday he finished tied for third at the Canadian Open, his second top-3 of the season.
+He has played five straight weeks but is not eligible for this week's WGC-Bridgestone.
 He's in the field for the PGA Championship next week.

 9. A Tiger sighting

-Tiger Woods has not been seen since announcing he had left an in-patient treatment facility last month.
-But he attended the soccer game in Miami that pitted Real Madrid against Barcelona -- where he was able to pose for a photo with his children Samantha and Charlie along with soccer star Messi.
+Tiger Woods had not been seen since announcing he had left an in-patient treatment facility last month, but he attended the soccer game in Miami that pitted Real Madrid against Barcelona, where he posed for a photo with his children, Samantha and Charlie, along with soccer star Messi.
 (This week marks the four-year anniversary of Woods' last PGA Tour victory, his 79th, which came at the WGC-Bridgestone Invitational in 2013.)

 Thank you to Messi and Suarez for meeting my kids and their best friends. #ElClasico pic.twitter.com/9PqPQoR6Vb